Reveal the Unknown: Out-of-Knowledge-Base Mention Discovery with Entity Linking: Introduction

-Recently, neural EL has shown good performance by applying language models (LMs), e.g. BERT \cite{devlin-etal-2019-bert}, to represent texts and entities \cite{wu2020blink}.
-In contrast, methods for out-of-KB mentions have been relatively static or unchanged, as reviewed in \cite{shen2021eldeep,sevgili_neural_2022}, where the traditional, threshold-based approach is combined with deep learning \cite{ji2020bert,chen2021lightweight}.
+Recently, neural EL has shown good performance by applying pre-trained language models (LMs), e.g., BERT \cite{devlin-etal-2019-bert}, to represent texts and entities \cite{wu2020blink}.
+In contrast, such LM-based methods have been rarely applied for out-of-KB mentions, as reviewed in \cite{shen2021eldeep,sevgili_neural_2022}.
+Traditional, threshold-based approaches in combination with deep learning are still the state-of-the-art \cite{ji2020bert,chen2021lightweight}.
 There is a lack of studies to seamlessly integrate out-of-KB mention discovery with pre-trained LM-based approaches like BLINK \cite{wu2020blink}.

-Besides the shortage of methodology research, benchmarking datasets considering out-of-KB mention discovery are also relatively rare compared to in-KB EL, especially in the biomedical domain.

-Also, entities in the biomedical domain are likely to have various surface forms or synonyms \cite{dsouza-ng-2015-sieve-based,chen2021lightweight}.
-This entity variety suggests enhancing synonyms for EL.
+Also, entities are likely to have various surface forms or synonyms \cite{dsouza-ng-2015-sieve-based,chen2021lightweight}.
+This entity variety suggests enhancing synonyms for EL and may help differentiate between in-KB and out-of-KB entities.